The Bankrate promise

 If tipping seems inappropriate, there are other ways to thank the crew who remodeled your bathroom or the plumber who fixed every leaky faucet in the house.

-Give your contractor a positive review online, on their own site or on sites like Yelp, HomeAdvisor, and Angi.
+Give your contractor a positive review online, on their own site or sites like Yelp, HomeAdvisor and Angi.
 A good review can help the contractor attract more clients in the future, and you might get a discount next time you hire the contractor for a big project.

 You can always express your gratitude with a handwritten note or reference letter; or you can offer to be a reference for prospective clients to call.

-And some might argue that being nice to the workers while they’re on the job — offering coffee, sharing snacks and granting unrestricted use of the bathroom — garners more gratitude and shows more appreciation than tipping them after the job’s done.
+And some might argue that being nice to the workers while they’re on the job — offering non-alcoholic liquid refreshments, sharing snacks and granting unrestricted use of the bathroom — garners more gratitude and shows more appreciation than tipping them after the job’s done.